Atlassian (NASDAQ:TEAM) Updates Q1 2022 Earnings Guidance

 Atlassian (NASDAQ:TEAM) updated its first quarter 2022 earnings guidance on Thursday.
 The company provided earnings per share guidance of $0.380-$0.390 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $0.310.
 The company issued revenue guidance of $575 million-$590 million, compared to the consensus revenue estimate of $540.87 million.

-Several research analysts have recently issued reports on the company.
-Piper Sandler upped their price objective on Atlassian from $259.00 to $308.00 and gave the stock an overweight rating in a research report on Friday.
-Cowen cut Atlassian from an outperform rating to a market perform rating and set a $260.00 price objective for the company. in a research report on Thursday, July 22nd.
+A number of equities research analysts have commented on the stock.
+Cowen downgraded shares of Atlassian from an outperform rating to a market perform rating and set a $260.00 target price for the company. in a research report on Thursday, July 22nd.
 They noted that the move was a valuation call.
-Jefferies Financial Group lowered their price objective on Atlassian from $250.00 to $240.00 and set a hold rating for the company in a research report on Tuesday, May 18th.
-They noted that the move was a valuation call.
-Mizuho upped their price objective on Atlassian from $310.00 to $370.00 and gave the stock a buy rating in a research report on Friday.
-Finally, Oppenheimer reaffirmed a buy rating and set a $350.00 price objective on shares of Atlassian in a research report on Friday, April 30th.
-Seven investment analysts have rated the stock with a hold rating and twelve have issued a buy rating to the company.
-The company has a consensus rating of Buy and a consensus target price of $290.53.
+Morgan Stanley boosted their price objective on shares of Atlassian from $292.00 to $320.00 and gave the company an overweight rating in a research report on Friday.
+Wells Fargo & Company boosted their price objective on shares of Atlassian from $275.00 to $325.00 and gave the company an overweight rating in a research report on Friday.
+Piper Sandler boosted their price objective on shares of Atlassian from $259.00 to $308.00 and gave the company an overweight rating in a research report on Friday.
+Finally, Truist boosted their price objective on shares of Atlassian from $200.00 to $270.00 and gave the company a hold rating in a research report on Friday.
+Seven investment analysts have rated the stock with a hold rating and twelve have assigned a buy rating to the company.
+The company presently has a consensus rating of Buy and a consensus target price of $290.53.

 Atlassian Company Profile